rbos1995/TTT-Custom-Roles/CONVARS.md

 // Innocent Credits
-ttt_det_credits_starting 1 // Number of credits the Detective starts with ttt_mer_credits_starting 1 // Number of credits the Mercenary starts with
+ttt_det_credits_starting 1 // Number of credits the Detective starts with ttt_mer_credits_starting 1 // Number of credits the Mercenary starts with ttt_loo_credits_starting 1 // Number of credits the Lookout starts with

 // Traitor/Monster/Killer credits
 ttt_credits_starting     2 // Number of credits the Traitor starts with